 The fair values of cash, accounts receivable, trade accounts payable, capital expenditures payable, and certain other current assets and accrued expenses approximate carrying values because of their short-term nature.
-The carrying value of certain other non-current liabilities approximates fair value.
-Our assets and liabilities recorded at fair value on a recurring basis include cash equivalent money market funds and restricted cash money market funds are invested in U.S. money market funds and various U.S. and foreign bank operating and time deposit accounts, which are due on demand or carry a maturity date of less than three months when purchased.
+The carrying value of certain other non-current assets and liabilities approximates fair value.
+Our assets and liabilities recorded at fair value on a recurring basis include cash equivalent money market funds and restricted cash money market funds.
+We also review goodwill for impairment annually during the fourth quarter of each year.
+Cash equivalent money market funds and restricted cash money market funds are invested in U.S. money market funds and various U.S. and foreign bank operating and time deposit accounts, which are due on demand or carry a maturity date of less than three months when purchased.
 No restrictions have been imposed on us regarding withdrawal of balances with respect to our cash equivalents as a result of liquidity or other credit market issues affecting the money market funds we invest in or the counterparty financial institutions holding our deposits.
 Money market funds are valued using quoted market prices in active markets for identical assets.

-Our recurring fair value measurements consist of the following:
+Recurring fair value measurements consist of the following:

-March 31, 2016 Dec ember 31, 2015 (In th ousands) Cash equivalent money market funds (Level 1) \$ 56,701 \$ 81,473 Restricted cash money market funds (Level 1) 2,000 2,000
+June 30, 2017 De ecember 31, 2016 (In the usands) Cash equivalent money market funds (Level 1) \$ 245,933 \$ 39,548 Restricted cash money market funds (Level 1) 2,000 2,000